nkadiri09/Kafka/Kafka-zookeeper.md

-# Zookeeper-Kafka start and stop servers
+# Zookeeper-Kafka Hands on commands

 ## Create a topic, lsit topics, describe a topic, and delete topic